 We also travel to Glasgow for the COP26 summit, talking to experts to unpack how the negotiations went.

 Listen to Climate Fight on The Conversation or follow The Anthill wherever you get your podcasts.
 All episodes are now available.

-The Climate Fight podcast series is produced by Tiffany Cassidy.
+The Climate Fight podcast series is produced by Tiffany Cassidy with help from Holly Squire.
 Sound design by Eloise Stevens and the theme tune is by Neeta Sarl.
 The series editor is Gemma Ware.